brekk/mad-notes/notes/How-To Guides/01 - Hello mad, mad world.md

 >
 ```

-Here are some simple expressions you can start to play with in the REPL before we set up a more serious [[03 - Developmental Growth|programming environment]].
+Here are some simple expressions you can start to play with in the REPL before we set up a more serious [[03 - The March of IDEs|programming environment]].

 ### Basic arithmetic